microsoft/VirtualClient/website/docs/workloads/fio/fio-profiles.md

 Sequential IO : It represents the logs of OLTP-C workload.
 Therefore, they are performed on different disks

-The intent of this profile is to expose the ability to use template job files via the FioExecutor.

 * **Supported Platform/Architectures**
   * linux-x64
   * linux-arm64